telerik/fiddler-everywhere-docs/knowledge-base/live-traffic-pane.md

 The **Live Traffic grid** uses icons to provide additional context for each recorded session.
 To trigger an explanatory tooltip, hover over a **Live Traffic** grid entry icon.

-The following table displays the icons which **Live Traffic** supports for its list:
+The following table displays the icons which **Live Traffic** grid supports for its entries:

 <table style="width: 80%; border-collapse: collapse;">